 Means the agreement between a vendor and the University of Maine System, describing the service to be performed, the terms and conditions and scope of performance or action which is expected of the recipient.

 It is the intent of this Administrative Practice Letter (APL) to promote the practice of the competitive procurement process in order to keep costs at a minimum and to give interested suppliers an equal opportunity to supply goods and services to the University.

 The Chancellor and Presidents of the universities by virtue of their office may authorize purchases from the budgets provided them by the Board of Trustees within the requirements of Board policy.
 They may re-delegate purchasing authority to designated employees, except as provided below.
-Each campus shall maintain a list of employees authorized to approve purchase orders and purchasing card transactions.
-If the University requires electronic approval of all purchase orders or purchasing card transactions, a list of employees authorized to approve orders in these systems is adequate.
+The University requires electronic approval of all purchase orders and purchasing card transactions. , A list of employees authorized to approve orders in these systems must be maintained by each campus.